1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Delaware-based educators, schools, and organizations running research-driven, STEM/STEAM programs with measurable outcomes; private school programs must remain open to public school participants.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Delaware-based educators, schools, and organizations running research-driven, STEM/STEAM programs with measurable outcomes; private school programs must remain open to public school participants.
+Confirm the full requirements in the official notice before applying.